 Day care and outpatient therapy

-Day care operates as a step-down from inpatient treatment, and a step-up from outpatient treatment.
+Day care treatment operates as a step-down from inpatient treatment, and a step-up from outpatient treatment.
 You will continue to work on the psychological dependence and identify the triggers and reasons behind the addiction.
 Both day care and outpatient therapy offer greater flexibility for those who may be unable to take the time to complete an inpatient stay, yet still offer the benefits of access to a multidisciplinary team.

 Talking therapies play a key part in alcoholism treatment.
 With an array of therapy options to help treat alcohol dependency, we are able to offer a comprehensive and individually tailored treatment programme.
 It is important to understand that each person's story is unique, meaning the greater the range of treatment options, the better the chances of a positive outcomes.
 Some of the talking therapies available include:

 - Couples/family therapy

 - Individual therapy

 Priory is dedicated to your ongoing support and provides free aftercare for 12 months, on completion of a full residential programme.
 This includes continuous networking assistance, 'talking groups' with our peer supporters, and weekly meetings for patients and their families.